Wednesday , 24 June 2026

-Home Business View First-Time Buyers Urged to Act Quickly to Avoid Stamp Duty Increase
+Home Business Hub First-Time Buyers Urged to Act Before Stamp Duty Increase Takes Effect

-First-Time Buyers Urged to Act Quickly to Avoid Stamp Duty Increase
+First-Time Buyers Urged to Act Before Stamp Duty Increase Takes Effect

 Stamp duty, a tax paid by homebuyers when purchasing a property, has long been a significant hurdle for many first-time buyers.
 To alleviate this burden, many regions have introduced temporary relief measures, including exemptions or reduced rates for first-time purchasers.
 However, these measures are set to end shortly, with new rates expected to be much higher.